 Later in the design process, over 2,500 customers tested out prototype seats in October and November 2013.
 The seats with a medium density seat bottom foam won out over high- and low-density options.
 Overall customer acceptance of the prototype seats was fairly high, and the seats got especially good ratings for lumbar support.

 Prototype Seat Ratings - Medium Density Bottom Foam:

 Passenger Information Systems

-In addition to the digital screens, many hearing-impaired riders may benefit from an induction loop system that transmits information directly to hearing aids and cochlear implants.
-This is a feature that the Bombardier engineers are planning to develop and test.
+In addition to the digital screens, many hearing-impaired riders may benefit from an induction loop system that transmits information directly to receptive hearing aids and cochlear implants.

-In anticipation of the increase in ridership that is projected over the next 30 years, the new train cars will have three doors to make it faster and easier for passengers to get on and off trains.
-Two of the doors will be located in the same place as today.
-A third door will be located in the middle of the car.
+In anticipation of continued ridership growth over the next 30 years, the new train cars have three doors on each side to make it faster and easier for passengers to get on and off trains.
+Two of the doors are located at the ends of the cars—in the same place as today.
+A third door is located in the middle of the car.

-The doors on the new trains will use an entirely different technology than that used by the current trains.
-Currently, BART trains have pocket doors that slide into the wall when they open.
-These doors contribute to a noisy ride on BART because they do not adequately block out noise from outside the train and they can rattle as the train travels through tunnels.
+The doors on the new trains use an entirely different technology than that used by the current trains.
+Vintage BART trains have pocket doors that slide into the wall when they open.
+These doors contribute to a noisy ride on BART because they do not adequately block noise from outside the train and they can rattle as the train travels through tunnels.

-The new doors will utilize micro-plug door technology.
-This means they will slide on a track outside the train, similar to a mini-van door.
-As they slide closed, they will pull in ¾ of an inch to seal tightly around the door frame.
-This “plug” will dampen the amount of noise that reaches the inside of the train, as well as better insulate the cars, making them more comfortable on especially hot or cold days.
+The new doors utilize micro-plug door technology.
+This means they slide on a track outside the train, similar to a mini-van door.
+As they slide closed, they pull in ¾ of an inch to seal tightly around the door frame.
+This “plug” dampens the amount of noise that reaches the inside of the train, as well as providing better thermal insulation, making the cars more comfortable on very hot or cold days.